 Find out more

-If you need to report a positive Covid positive test, please check our web page for information and support you while you self-isolate.
+If you need to report a positive Covid-19 test, please check our Covid-19 FAQs for students, staff and applicants.

 The overall risk of Ebola to the general UK population continues to be low.
 The virus is only transmitted by direct contact with the blood or body fluids of an infected person.
 You cannot catch it through social contact or travelling with someone who is infected.